 Following completion of the Phase 1 portion of the trial, we are currently enrolling patients in Phase 2a indication-specific expansion cohorts.
 The primary objectives of the Phase 2a cohorts are to further characterize safety and to identify initial signals of efficacy in biomarker-specific patient populations.
 We plan to enroll up to six cohorts selected from the indications shown in figure 21 below.
 We plan to evaluate zotatifin as a monotherapy treatment in specific breast cancer indications such as ER+/FGFR+ mBC and ER+/Her2+ mBC.
 Each represents approximately 10% of mBC, and there remains a substantial unmet need in these large cancer patient populations.
-We also plan to initiate combination expansion cohorts in breast cancer, such as a combination of zotatifin and fulvestrant, an FDA-approved inhibitor of ER, in ER+ mBC, and a combination of zotatifin plus herceptin, an FDA-approved inhibitor of KRAS G12C.
+We also plan to initiate combination expansion cohorts in breast cancer, such as a combination of zotatifin and fulvestrant, an FDA-approved inhibitor of ER, in ER+ mBC, and a combination of zotatifin plus herceptin, an FDA-approved inhibitor of Her2, in Her2+ mBC.
+Additionally, we plan to evaluate zotatifin in NSCLC indications such as KRAS non-G12C mutant NSCLC as a monotherapy and KRAS G12C NSCLC in combination with an inhibitor of KRAS G12C.
 Each of our Phase 2a expansion cohorts will be structured as a Simon's Two Stage design in which seven patients will be enrolled in the first stage of the trial and assessed for activity prior to advancing to the second stage of the trial.
 If positive activity is observed in a Phase 2a expansion cohort, we plan to continue clinical development of zotatifin, potentially as a combination in a randomized trial against a relevant comparator control group, or potentially in a single arm monotherapy trial following demonstration of an appropriate ORR in the Phase 2a expansion cohort.

-Figure 21: Schematic showing clinical development plan for zotatifin in P2a expansion cohorts\.
+Figure 21: Schematic showing clinical development plan for zotatifin in P2a expansion cohorts.

-\ Data as of June 30, 2021
+^{} Data as of June 30, 2021